Home Hacks Just as Brilliant Today as They Were 100 Years Ago

 How do you hold those studs in place when you’re driving nails at an angle (toenailing) into the soleplate?
 Just tap the heads of two nails into the soleplate right where the side of the joist is supposed to be.
 Then do the same on the other side and drive the opposing toenails. — Ron Matthews

 Paint narrow soffits and fascia fast and easy from the ground with no brushing, very little dripping and, for one-story homes, no ladder.
-Use disposable 3-in. long rollers that are sold in packages of two for a couple of dollars at most home centers.
+Use disposable 3-inch long rollers that are sold in packages of two for a couple of dollars at most home centers.
 Attach the roller handle to a length of 1×2 with duct tape.
-For wider soffits, use a standard 6-in. or 8-in. roller. — Jim Mazur
+For wider soffits, use a standard 6-inch or 8-inch roller. — Jim Mazur

 Stay-Together Vacuum Hose